 AI Summary Series

-After the little success of the CS336 Series, I decided to expand the idea to other courses that are either popular to major audiences or personally interesting to me.
-The motivation is still the same: to explore whether we can learn a course faster and (hopefully) better with the help of LLMs.
+After the little success of the CS336 Series, I decided to expand this idea to other courses that are either popular with a wider audience or personally interesting to me.
+The motivation remains the same: to explore whether we can learn a course faster and (hopefully) better with the help of LLMs.

 - CS336 Series: Language Modeling from Scratch by Prof. Percy Liang and the Stanford CS336 team.